-This preliminary EJ analysis is being released for comment by Authority pursuant to 23 United States Code (U.S.C.)
+This EJ analysis is being released by the Authority pursuant to 23 U.S. Code (U.S.C.)
 Section 327 and the terms of the National Environmental Policy Act (NEPA) Assignment Memorandum of Understanding (MOU) (FRA and State of California 2019) assigning the Authority responsibility for complying with NEPA and other federal environmental laws, including USEO 12898 and related USDOT orders and guidance.
 This chapter describes the existing conditions related to EJ populations within the reference community and RSA, as defined in Section 5.4.1.
 Adverse effects on minority and/or low-income populations are assessed to determine whether the California High-Speed Rail (HSR) System may have disproportionately high and adverse environmental and health effects on these EJ populations.

-This EJ analysis is based upon information from the following sections, technical reports, and appendices of this Draft Environmental Impact Report/Environmental Impact Statement (EIR/EIS):
+This EJ analysis is based on information from the following sections, technical reports, and appendices of this Final EIR/EIS: